corndeladmin/tech-docs/src/sql/creating-tables.md

 );
 ```

-When a default value is sepcified, the default value will be used in the event
+When a default value is specified, the default value will be used in the event
 that a value is not given for this column when inserting a new row.

 ::: warning